 The group follows a detailed and well-established Policy Manual that emphasises and focuses on the procedures of purchases and payments, as well as improving the transparency in the decision-making process that takes place prior to all purchases and transactions.
 All suppliers must undergo a strict assessment that involves internal evaluation forms, such as the Sample Request and Evaluation Report.
 As well, prior to the addition of new machines, its suppliers must be listed on the Lists of Approved Manufacturers and Suppliers of Gaming Machines issued by the Gaming Inspection and Coordination Bureau for quality assurance.
-In addition to new suppliers, existing suppliers are annually evaluated regarding their performance to ensure that the quality of their goods and services remain at an acceptable level.
-In this Reporting Period, the Group continued the system of requiring suppliers to provide invoices and electronic documents of approval after back-and-forth discussion, which also demonstrates the Group's efforts in environmentally sustainable development.
+In addition to new suppliers, existing suppliers are annually evaluated regarding their performance to ensure that the quality of their goods and services remains at an acceptable level.
+In this Reporting Period, the Group continued the system of requiring suppliers to provide invoices and electronic documents of approval after a back-and-forth discussion, which also demonstrates the Group's efforts in environmentally sustainable development.
 Additionally, the Group has introduced the use of an OA system, which offers systematic procedures in document sharing and approval, thereby good ESG performance both internally and externally.
-Lastly, the Group is planning to launch a plan for related departments to conduct spontaneous site visits to suppliers to ensure there are no violations or threats of sound ESG practices.
+The Group is planning to launch a plan for related departments to conduct spontaneous site visits to suppliers to ensure there are no violations or threats of sound ESG practices.
+Also, the Group is performing due diligence when choosing suppliers.
+The priority is given to eco-friendly raw materials for production and services and biodegradable products.
+The Group maintains good cooperation with suppliers to minimize carbon footprint in the procedure of product transportation.
+Furthermore, the Group strives to encourage all of its suppliers to use recyclable packaging materials to reduce waste in its value chains.